bili-bu/project-2/README.md

 ## The Approach

-- As a team we decided we wanted to use an API we were both happy working and creating something with.
-It was key to make sure we understood why a user would visit the page and that we could utilise the information from the API as much as possible.
+During our time preparing for this project we were introduced to a host of different APIs and realised that some of them were of better quality than others.
+Given that the API would play a very central role in our project, my team mate and I decided to find one which was of good quality with a lot of information we could mine to make an interesting application which would keep any potential user engaged.

-- We considered using a number of API’s however decided together the Harry Potter API was straight forward in accessing information.
-The API required a unique key to access data, which was placed into each of our requests.

-- To explore the API’s we considered, we used **Insomnia** to do so.
-An example is shown below.
+We came across a Harry Potter API which was straight forward in accessing the information.
+To use the API, we were  required a unique key to access data, which was placed into each of our requests made to the API.
+Given that we had gained familiarity with the program **Insomnia**, we used it extensively to understand how the data in the API was structured and how best to utilize it.
+Below an example of how we explored the data in the API through Insomnia:

 <img src='https://i.imgur.com/x2ekDKm.png' width='700'>

-- Before coding, we both decided to outline our React webpage on how each page would be laid out:
+Before we started coding, we both decided to that it was important that we should agree to the structure of our final product.
+We started out by drawing a diagram with the different components we would need to build our MVP.
+Below a copy of that drawing:

 <div style='text-align:center'>
 <img src='https://i.imgur.com/gbZ2fdy.png' height='500'>
 </div>

-- After having completed our layout, we could decipher how many components our webpage would have and the routes associated with them:
+We came to the conclusion that we would need seven components which included a NavBar.
+This meant that we would have six routes which we had to include in our application **Router**.
+Below a list of the different routes:

-    - A Homepage with the route of `/`
+- The Homepage `/`

-    - An overview of the  Hogwarts houses at `/houses`
+- The overview of Hogwarts houses `/houses`

-    - Individual Hogwarts house pages, which would be found by their individual IDs `/houses/:id`
+- The individual Hogwarts houses pages designated through their IDs `/houses/:id`

-    - A list of all the characters in the franchise at `/characters`
+- The full list of characters `/characters`

-    - Character detail pages which would also use their unique IDs at `/characters/:id`
+- The individual character pages designated through their IDs `/characters/:id`

-    - Full list of spells at `/spells`
+- The full list of spells `/spells`

 ### Homepage

-- The homepage implemented one endpoint from the API, a random return of a Hogwarts house.
-My partner and I decided this would be a fun interactive element for users when they visit the page.
-We placed a sorting hat on our landing page which when clicked runs the `PickHouse` function.
+The API we chose to use for our project came with an interesting feature which, when called, would give us a random Hogwarts house name.
+We decided that this could be used to create a fun and interactive first step into the world of Harry Potter: through clicking on the picture of the famous sorting hat, the user would be sorted into a random house at Hogwarts.

+We decided that this feature would best be used on our landing page (`Home.js`).
+When the user clicks on the sorting hat the `PickHouse`function is run:

 ```js